AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/workfront-testing-environments/wf-preview-sandbox-environment.md

 >
 >For more information about report deliveries for the production environment, see [Report delivery overview](../../../reports-and-dashboards/reports/creating-and-managing-reports/set-up-report-deliveries.md).
 >
->For more information about push notifications on the mobile app for the production environment, see the section in .

 ## Single Sign-On (SSO)

 If you are using SSO, work with our Customer Support team to ensure it is properly configured so that you can use your SSO credentials to log in to the Preview Sandbox.
 If your initial login fails, please contact your regular support contact or Workfront administrator for assistance.

-For more information about Single Sign-On, see [Overview of single sign-on in Adobe Workfront](../../../administration-and-setup/add-users/single-sign-on/sso-in-workfront.md)
+For more information about Single Sign-On, see [Overview of single sign-on in Adobe Workfront](../../../administration-and-setup/add-users/single-sign-on/sso-in-workfront.md).

 ## Configuring Single Sign-On in the Preview Sandbox